enterpriseDomain/ClassMaker/README.md

 ClasSupplier is a Java library for creating the code that is available to invoke in-place, achieving this behavour through the actual generation and loading (synchroniously only for a while) of native Java code.
 I am also planning to add the generation templates extendability to allow more complicated behavour around the model's set of classes.

-It is also will be possible to switch from EMF Ecore to your own self-reflective or non-self-reflective meta-model.
-And switch the deployment and loading facility from OSGi to, for instance, JEE container.
+It will be possible to switch from EMF Ecore to your own self-reflective or non-self-reflective meta-model, and switch from OSGi as a deployment and loading facility to, for instance, JEE container, also.

 Usage example: